ffich/Ganimede/README.md

 6. It's really simple to use

 # Board Description
-The characteristics of the board are resumed in the picture below:
+The hardware details of the board are resumed in the picture below:

 ![HwDetails](https://github.com/ffich/Ganiemede.E12/blob/main/00_GettingStarted/10_Resources/10_Images/HwDetails.png)

-bla bla bla
+#### Main characteristics:
+- USB connection for communication, Power and Flashing
+- WiFi
+- 11x GPIO
+- 2x User LEDs
+- 2x User buttons
+- 1x MikroBUS Socket
+- 1x Grove Connector
+- 1x Neopixel/1-wire Connector
+- 2x OLED Connectors

+If you want more information you can have a look at the [Ganimede.E12 Datasheet](https://2492ae4f-d323-49c0-bc1e-8d5936f83a9d.usrfiles.com/ugd/2492ae_11933c1aee514b55b51fd540d7772119.pdf)